2002 Marib airstrike

-Saleh agreed to the strike on the basis that it would be kept a secret.
-A cover story was publicly presented in Yemen of an accidental explosion, while US officials denied direct military action.
-However, with American politicians seeking to capitalize on a victory in the war on terror amid midterm elections, Secretary Deputy of Defense Paul Wolfowitz publicly leaked the strike during a CNN interview on November 5.
-The announcement elicited fury from the Yemeni public over what was perceived as a violation of sovereignty.
-The government was angered by the US violating the deal and embarrassed by the intense local criticism, and subsequently banned the US from conducting drone strikes in the country until 2011.
+Yemeni president Ali Abdullah Saleh agreed to the strike on the basis that it would be kept a secret, but with the George W. Bush administration seeking to capitalize on a victory in the war on terror during midterm elections season, Deputy Secretary of Defense Paul Wolfowitz publicly revealed it during a CNN interview two days afterwards.
+The announcement elicited concern from the international community and fury from the Yemeni public over what was perceived as a violation of sovereignty.
+Saleh and his government proceeded to ban further drone strikes in Yemen.